Arizona governor signs repeal of HIV/AIDS instruction law

 Shannon Minter, legal director for the National Center for Lesbian Rights, said Wednesday that repealing the law would end the lawsuit.

+While the law is limited to HIV and AIDS instruction, Superintendent of Public Instruction Kathy Hoffman said it "created a myth and a fear that even mentioning LGBTQ relationships in your classroom could result in punishment or firing."

+Hoffman, a Democrat, put a renewed focus on the law when she urged lawmakers to repeal it earlier this year.

-Republican state Rep. T.J.
-Shope sponsored the repeal language, which emerged Wednesday and was tacked onto another education-related bill.
+Republican Rep. T.J.
+Shope sponsored the repeal language, which was tacked onto another education-related bill.

-He called the old law "antiquated" but said Republicans who hold majorities in both chambers of the Legislature were split, with some critical of Brnovich's decision against defending against the lawsuit and others believing the law was outdated.
+He called the 1991 law "antiquated" but said Republicans who hold majorities in both chambers of the Legislature were split, with some critical of Brnovich's decision not to defend against the lawsuit and others believing the law was outdated.

 Gay legislators celebrated the repeal in emotional, sometimes deeply personal speeches in the House.
 Rep. Andres Cano, a gay Democrat from Tucson, said stigmatizing gay children leads to shame, bullying, assaults and suicides.